hlship/threaded-conversation/README.md

 # TODO

-- Find a way to handle "expressing ignorance" (when you ask an NPC about an unknown word or phrase)
 - Startup checks similar to Inform7 (prevent unexpected loops, etc.)
 - Optimizations (that may only be needed in full size games)
 - Tune the logic for in-thread vs. out-of-thread